 We skipped the classic tourist-haven of Benidorm (all I know about Benidorm has been learnt from the TV sitcom and although what I’ve seen does crack me up it definitely doesn’t attract me to the city as a whole), and instead stayed in the little town of Oliva, about an hour or so up the coast from Alicante where we flew in to.
 It was only the beginning of April, so pretty much off-season, and it felt like we were potentially the only English people around which was really really nice.

 Our villa- called Los Sauces, which means The Willows in case you’re interested- was full on CUTE.
-Just big enough for the 4 of us, with a bedroom built into the attic, a garden that smelt like jasmine and oranges, and a pool which was freezing because it was Spring but we still attempted to swim in because of our English sense of ‘tally ho old chaps!’
+Just big enough for the 4 of us, with a bedroom built into the attic, a garden that smelt like jasmine and oranges, and a pool which was freezing cold because it was Spring but which we still attempted to swim in because of our English sense of ‘tally ho old chaps!’
 You know how it is when you’re English and the sun comes out and there’s a pool.
 It’s a no-brainer, let’s face it.

 Dressed as if it was tropical weather despite it being not much higher than 20 C most days